Concurrency

 Concurrent Active Calls define how many live calls you can have active simultaneously.

 For example, if your concurrency limit is 5, you can have up to 5 active calls at the same time.
 When one call ends, another can begin.
-On PAYG, you can purchase additional concurrency units in Settings > Add-Ons.
+Contact your account team if you need higher concurrency for a production deployment.

-Legacy plans: Pro, Growth, and Agency plans have different concurrency limits (25, 50, and 100 respectively).
-These plans are no longer available for new subscriptions but remain supported for existing customers.
+Legacy plans: Earlier Pro, Growth, and Agency plans were issued with fixed concurrency limits.
+These plans are no longer available for new subscriptions and remain supported for existing customers.
+Your current limit is shown in your workspace or account terms.

 CAPS (Call Attempts Per Second) defines how frequently you can trigger the Make a Phone Call API.
 It limits how often you can start calls, not how many calls can be active at once.